M157q/rcfiles/README.md

-#rcfiles
+# rcfiles
-Just bunch of my rcfiles
+Just a bunch of my dotfiles.

 ## Usage
-Make sure have installed git.
+Make sure you have git installed and the network connection is fine.

 ### Install
 1. `git clone https://github.com/M157q/rcfiles.git ~`